About Our Services

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.

-Supplemental Instruction is available for some of the largest lectures in the following subject areas:
+Supplemental Instruction is available in the fall and spring semesters for some of the largest lectures in the following subject areas:

 Become a Tutor or Supplemental Instruction Leader

 SLU’s tutor and Supplemental Instruction positions are a wonderful leadership opportunity for undergraduate students.
-Currently, the Student Success Center employs more than 80 students as tutors or Supplemental Instruction leaders and is now accepting applications for 2019-2020.
-Applications materials (application and faculty recommendation) must be submitted by Monday, March 25, 2019.
-Selected applicants will participate in an interview process on Saturday, April 6, 2019.
+Currently, the Student Success Center employs more than 80 students as tutors or Supplemental Instruction leaders.
+The hiring process occurs between February and April.
+For questions, email Melissa Burgess, firstname.lastname@example.org.

 Benefits of Becoming a Tutor or SI Leader